 Li (2005) investigated how Taiwanese learners of English used collocations in their writing.
 Li gathered and read two compositions of each participant.
 Then, she identified, categorized and analysed their collocational errors.
 As a result, she found 189 collocational errors (122 errors were grammatical collocational errors and 67 errors were lexical).
-She showed that the number of grammatical collocational errors which the participants made was far greater than the number of lexical collocational errors.
+She showed that the number of grammatical collocational errors.
 She believed that the most important source of these errors was the ignorance of rule restrictions.